Performing Backup Copy for Veeam Agent Backups

-You can configure backup copy jobs that will copy backups created with Veeam Agent for Linux to a secondary backup repository.
+You can configure backup copy jobs that will copy backups created with Veeam Agent to a secondary backup repository.

 Mind the following:

-- You can process backups created by Veeam Agent for Linux only with backup copy jobs for Linux computer backups.
+- You can process backups created by Veeam Agent only with backup copy jobs for Linux machine backups.
 You cannot add a Veeam Agent backup as an additional source of a backup copy job that processes VM backups.

 Restoring Data from Copies of Veeam Agent Backups